oxfordroadmap/oxon8/content/post/2023-12-09-ITU-COP28-outcomes/index.en.md

   preview_only: false
 ---

-Announced in December 2023 at the COP28, the [outcomes of the Green Digital Action by the International Telecommunication Union (ITU) ](https://www.itu.int/initiatives/green-digital-action-atcop28/about/outcomes/) includes the following:
+At the COP28, [the International Telecommunication Union (ITU) ](https://www.itu.int/initiatives/green-digital-action-atcop28/about/outcomes/) announced the following outcomes of the Green Digital Action:

-1. Green standards：
-	* One joint statement on the importance of **sustainability being built into technical standards’ development** by design to achieve net-zero, announced by [World Standards Cooperation](https://www.worldstandardscooperation.org/), led by international standard organizations such as IEC, ISO and ITU.
-	* One [Action Plan](http://www.itu.int/initiatives/green-digital-action-atcop28/wp-content/uploads/sites/4/2023/12/Call-to-Action-Pillar4-Green-standards.pdf) and launch of a peer-learning working group that foster collaboration on **environmental sustainability standards.** implementation。
+1. Green standards： One joint statement announced by [World Standards Cooperation](https://www.worldstandardscooperation.org/), on the importance of **sustainability being built into technical standards’ development** by design to achieve net-zero.
+One [Action Plan](http://www.itu.int/initiatives/green-digital-action-atcop28/wp-content/uploads/sites/4/2023/12/Call-to-Action-Pillar4-Green-standards.pdf) to  **environmental sustainability standards.** implementation.
-2. The UN **Early Warnings for All (EW4all) ** initiative to be implemented by the ICT sector before 2027 that ensure protection for everyone, using cell broadcasts and location-based SMS (Satellite service providers are encouraged to join).
+2. The UN **Early Warnings for All (EW4all)**  initiative to be implemented by the ICT sector before 2027 that ensure protection for everyone, using cell broadcasts and location-based SMS (Satellite service providers are encouraged to join).
-3. A peer learning working group on **ICT Sector GHG emissions** is launched to to implement GHG emissions reductions by following ICT 1.5°C trajectories.
+3. **ICT Sector GHG emissions** reduction, following the set ICT 1.5°C trajectories.
-4. A **circular economy** project on [“E-Waste Management Regulations”](https://www.itu.int/hub/2023/12/how-to-reduce-e-waste-and-build-circular-economies/) is  launched by Saudi Arabia, to help  the regulations in Zambia, Rwanda, and Paraguay.
+4. A project on **[“E-Waste Management Regulations”](https://www.itu.int/hub/2023/12/how-to-reduce-e-waste-and-build-circular-economies/)** led by Saudi Arabia, to help the regulations in Zambia, Rwanda, and Paraguay.

-Over 40 tech companies and organizations came together to push for Green Digital Action at COP28, and the Green Standard  [Action Plan](http://www.itu.int/initiatives/green-digital-action-atcop28/wp-content/uploads/sites/4/2023/12/Call-to-Action-Pillar4-Green-standards.pdf)  is co-led by the ITU and Huawei.

 Marking the roadmap and gaps of standardization, the [Call to Action](https://www.itu.int/initiatives/green-digital-action-atcop28/wp-content/uploads/sites/4/2023/12/Call-to-Action-Pillar4-Green-standards.pdf) document is among the most important technological documents announced by the ITU at COP 28.